Dovetail Jig Plan

 for hand cut dovetails

-One of the most beautiful and striking woodworking joints is the dovetail joint.
+With our dovetail jig plan you can make beautiful and striking woodworking dovetail joints.
 The dovetail joint is very often associated with quality woodworking.
 It is both a structurally strong and aesthetically pleasing form of joinery.
 Dovetail joinery is often used in case construction and for drawer construction, specifically drawer fronts as it is a very strong, interlocking joint.
-Although dovetail jigs are available to to create dovetail joinery, most if not all of these dovetail jigs involve powered tools.
+Although dovetail jig plans are available to to create dovetail joinery, most if not all of these dovetail jigs involve powered tools.
 The hand cut dovetail offers unparalleled beauty in that any dovetail layout is possible.

 Dovetail joints are composed of mating pins and tails.
 In the photo below the tails are horizontally oriented in a dovetail jig.
 Creating dovetails by hand using a dovetail saw, chisels and marking tools, provides the flexibility to lay out tail and pin spacing more suitable to the drawer or case piece being constructed.